4wheeljive/AnimARTrixPlayground/README.md

 - There are currently about 15 variables set up for the user to control various parameters within each of the animations
 - The playground can be used in two different ways:
   - To drive a physical LED panel from MCU using web BLE and a custom UI
-  - To drive FastLED's WASM compiler/browser with built-in FastLED UI controls //*** CURRENTLY INPOERABLE SEE NOTE BELOW ***//
+  - To drive FastLED's WASM compiler/browser with built-in FastLED UI controls //*** CURRENTLY INOPERABLE - SEE NOTE BELOW ***//

 LED PANEL MODE: